WangLabTHU/esMPRA/README.md

 The test files are from the ENCODE database.
 All runtime tests below are based on these files.
 After being organized, they are saved on [ZENODO](https://zenodo.org/records/15034449), and readers can download them for testing or reference.

-The reference run time below are measured with CPU: Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz
+The reference run time below are measured with CPU: Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz.

+To verify that the entire esMPRA workflow can be implemented on a low-configuration personal computer, we also conducted tests on a lightweight laptop equipped with a Windows system, 16G RAM, and an Intel (R) Core (TM) i7 - 1065G7 CPU @ 1.30GHz.
+The runtime will also be provided.

 **OS Requirements:**

 The package has been tested on the following system:
 - Linux: CentOS 7.8
+- Windows 10

 The function of this package could be achieved with any OS supporting Python.